eigentaylor/eigentaylor.github.io/_previews/2026-04-02-approval-only.md

 But you also get general problems with ranked ballots beyond cycles.
 "My candidate won the first place votes!
 If we were using the old system, they would have won!" is a common refrain from voters who see their top choice eliminated early in an RCV election.
 And regardless of whether or not that's *convincing* to anyone, the fact remains that the system has opened the door for those criticisms.
 And when it inevitably happens, I fear that will give voters who already distrust the system more ammunition to say "see, this system is rigged against me" and further erode trust in the electoral process.

 And let's not forget about STAR.
 STAR, I think, has the potential to be worse than Condorcet in this regard.
 In my [post about internal consistency](../consistentcardinal){:target="_blank"}, I showed that STAR can create a three-way legitimacy crisis where an apparent Condorcet winner, and the candidate with the most total stars, both lose.
+Here is such an election:

 | Number of Voters | Score for A | Score for B | Score for C | Ranking   |
 |------------------|-------------|-------------|-------------|-----------|